arangodb/docs-hugo/site/content/3.12/index-and-search/arangosearch/_index.md

 menuTitle: ArangoSearch
 weight: 155
 description: >-
-  ArangoSearch is ArangoDB's built-in search engine for full-text, complex data structures and more
+  ArangoSearch is ArangoDB's built-in search engine for full-text, complex data structures, and more
 archetype: chapter
 ---
 {{< description >}}